Did you know that some plants in your yard may help make the area less attractive to flies?

 9. Bay Laurel

-Crush a few bay leaves in your hand to release their aromatic essential oils.
-Flies and bugs will avoid the area.
+Crush a few bay leaves between your hands to release their aromatic oils.
+Flies and other insects may be less likely to linger in the area.

 11. Marigolds

 Marigolds have a strong smell and thick leaves.
-They create a natural barrier against flies and pests entering your yard or garden.
+They may help create a natural barrier that discourages flies and other pests.

 12. Mint

 Place potted mint plants around the patio or deck areas where you can entertain.
-The aroma will discourage flies from buzzing around you and your guests.
+The aroma may help discourage flies from buzzing around you and your guests.

 13. Pennyroyal